hokum-b/kryuk/README.md

 # kryuk
-a dead simple bootstrapper for sober
+a dead simple bootstrapper for sober written in rust